 Data-driven decisions

-Real estate is a data-heavy industry, and with proper tools, making sense of this data can be easy and manageable.
+Real estate is a data-heavy industry, and with the proper tools, making sense of this data can be easy and manageable.
 CRM converts unstructured information into clear, visual formats, allowing users to make smarter decisions.
+For instance, gathering sales data helps agents understand which types of properties are selling best, so agents can improve their marketing processes and sales tactics.

-Lead generation
+Lead generation tools

 Workflow automation